Straggler

 The holidays and the end of the year are soon upon us.
 I hope to take some time this year to reflect on and process the year behind and think about the year ahead.
 That did not happen last year because I was traveling to see my loved ones and dealing with a broken camper.
 I should not have a broken camper to deal with this year and I pray nothing else happens.

 Aside: I heard my neighbors last night about 0230h.
-It sounded like there were tearing up the house, but probably they were just moving things around.
+It sounded like they were tearing up the house, but probably they were just moving things around.
 There was nothing to indicate a domestic problem.
 But then I heard the sound of a woman screaming and it sounded outside.
 At first I thought it might be a television, but then Sera started barking.
 That got me up to investigate, but I heard nothing more and could not get a direction.

 There were a couple of days last week when I did not even carry a camera.
 I needed to get The Girl (and myself) out for some exercise.
 I needed to just get it done.
 I could not afford the time to dawdle along at my usual pace.
 So I left my camera at home and thought that if something interesting was presented I could always just use my phone.